 It has never taken more than a small group of committed citizens to bring about change; 9United is committed to providing those in our community with opportunities both to serve and to be served should they find themselves in needing a hand up.

-Jen Schlosser began serving the Forest Hills School District as a 5th grade teacher at Summit Elementary in 1994 where she taught until her daughter was born.
-At that time she made a career shift and began to work from home, as a mom, as well as an educational consultant for North East Foundation for Children – teaching both the Forest Hills School teachers and others across the country, the power and process of Responsive Classroom - a school-wide initiative that teaches children social skills through the academics.
-Her passion for this school district only grew as her children became school aged.
-When they began attending Wilson Elementary, Jen immediately became involved in all aspects of their “school life” and the Forest Hills community as a whole.
-Working in the buildings as a volunteer in a variety of roles, as well as sitting on numerous district-wide committees.
+Jen Schlosser began serving the Forest Hills School District as a 5th grade teacher at Summit Elementary in 1994.
+When her daughter was born, she made a career shift and began to work from home, as a mom, as well as an educational consultant for North East Foundation for Children – teaching both the Forest Hills School teachers and others across the country, the power and process of Responsive Classroom - a school-wide initiative that teaches children social skills through the academics.
+She has served in a variety of roles within the district and has a heart for service and specifically in showing children that authentic service leadership is about more than only one’s ability to give financially.
+She loves to help students and families realize that they can be a part of meaningful change when working as a combined group with a common goal.